 The Paul Daniels Magic Show, 1979 – 1994

-It was tragic to hear of Paul Daniels health problems, a great entertainer who brought magic to millions alongside his own unique brand of humour.
+Paul Daniels was a great entertainer who brought magic to millions alongside his own unique brand of humour.
 Today we look back at the show that made him a household name.

 During it’s 1980’s heyday this show was one of the highest rated shows on TV.
 After regular appearances on the The Wheeltappers and Shunters Social Club and a BBC show “For My Next Trick”, which he appeared with other magicians and singer Faith Brown, Paul Daniels got his own show in 1979.